 This page explains the different ways to pay your Council Tax bill, what to do if you are struggling to pay and what will happen if you don't pay on time or don't pay at all.

 Council Tax is usually due in monthly instalments.
 If your annual bill is sent in March, you will be given 10 instalments from April to January.
 However we can extend your instalments to March if you ask us in writing.

-- Telephone - you can phone (0113) 222 4404 with your bank account details and Council Tax reference number we will do the rest.
+- Telephone - you can phone us using the telephone tab in Contact us on this page with your bank account details and Council Tax reference number.

 Once you have set the Direct Debit up, you don’t need to ring us – we’ll send you a Direct Debit confirmation letter at least 10 days before your first payment is due.
 Each month on the due date we will ask your bank for payment direct from your bank account.